 In Gitflow, the master branch represents the latest stable release, while the development branch is used for ongoing development.
 Feature branches are created from the development branch, and once completed, they are merged back into development.
 When a release is ready, a release branch is created from development and eventually merged into the master.
 Hotfix branches are used to address critical issues in production and are merged directly into the master.

-Benefits of the Gitflow workflow include its structured approach to managing releases and addressing issues in production.
+The benefits of the Gitflow workflow include its structured approach to managing releases and addressing production issues.
 This model is well-suited for projects with strict release schedules or those requiring a high degree of stability.

 To set up the Gitflow workflow, consider using a Git extension like "git-flow," which automates the process and enforces best practices.
 For a more organized version control history, explore techniques like Git squash commit to enhance code quality.